dwaring87/rtm-cli/README.md

     Options:

       -V, --version            output the version number
-      -p, --plain              do not use styled/colored text (overrides --styled) -s, --styled             use styled/colored text
-      -c, --completed [value]  set display of completed tasks (true/false/number of days) -d, --hideDue [value]    hide tasks due more than n days from today (false/number of days) -f, --config [file]      specify configuration file
+      -p, --plain              do not use styled/colored text (overrides --color) -c, --color              force the use of styled/colored text -s, --status             toggle the display of the status spinner -x, --completed [value]  set display of completed tasks (true/false/number of days) -d, --hideDue [value]    hide tasks due more than n days from today (false/number of days) -f, --config [file]      specify configuration file
       -h, --help               output usage information